polarfire-soc/icicle-kit-reference-design/Readme.md

 This repository supports Libero SoC v2021.1, which is available for download [here](https://www.microsemi.com/product-directory/design-resources/1750-libero-soc#downloads).

-## Using the reference design generation Tcl scripts
+## Using the reference design generation Tcl script

 #### Standard design generation